piyushsatti/GAMBIT/README.md

     - [ ] evalQuantMetric(img, n_img, d_img, metric_type) => internally calls eval{MetricName} that deals with specific metric types; should generate a common json file for named
     - [ ] showQuantEval(data: the json data generated, method: should take in the form of representation) => options such as sort/group/show by {attribute} with finer selection methods must be made available.
 Indirect use of a SQL database may be considered to allow the user to query and search the data themselves.
     - [ ] graphQualEval(data: same as showQualEval) => should generate the common/most-used graphs used in research papers

+## Why this project?
+>This project has been a personal favorite due to several reasons.
+Firstly, it eases the implementation and testing time of algorithms in my domain significantly.
+Secondly, it helps me and my team improve our rate of development of the NERD repository.
+Lastly, it can be shipped as a free-to-use product for fellow researchers! having someone use something you create is one of the best accomplishments one can get.